Scientific Director : Prof. Alessandro Vercelli

 The ground floor hosts the clinical neurobiology laboratory for the diagnosis of multiple sclerosis, laboratories for cell biology, the P2 and P3 facilities, one conference space, offices for senior scientists, postdoc researchers and PhD students.

-The upper floor is organized in one big open-space containing the laboratory of neuroanatomy, and two independent spaces hosting the molecular biology and electrophysiology facilities.
+is organized in one big open-space containing the laboratory of neuroanatomy, and two independent spaces hosting the molecular biology and electrophysiology facilities.

 At this level offices for the senior scientists, the administration managers, and one small meeting room are also present.